 Description

-INTERIORS: these have been extensively modernised.
-The main (apparently) original features in No. 5 are the Greek Revival plasterwork in the entrance hallway (anthemion frieze, moulded cornice, ceiling with bead-and-reel moulding), the spiral stair with its stick balusters and turned newels, and some four-panel doors in moulded timber surrounds.
-The partition wall to the northern bay is of double thickness, and the ceiling/upper floor level here is slightly higher.
+The interior of both parts of the building has been extensively modernised.
+Original features within No. 5 include Greek Revival plasterwork in the entrance hallway (a frieze of anthemions, a moulded cornice, and bead-and-reel moulding on the ceiling), a spiral stair with stick balusters and turned newels, and some four-panel doors in moulded timber surrounds.
+The partition wall to the northern bay is double-thickness, and the ceiling/upper floor level is slightly higher here.
 No. 5A has a straight dog-leg stair with joinery similar to that in No. 5.
-There are no known features of interest within the basement or the garages.
+The basement and garages contain no notable features.

-SUBSIDIARY FEATURES: there are spear-headed area railings to Brunswick Place, partly re-set; these return up the stone steps to the front door, which have twin gates flanked by urn finials, while a single gate to the left gives access to service steps that descend to the basement.
+External features include spear-headed area railings to Brunswick Place, partly re-set, which lead up stone steps to the front door.
+The steps are flanked by urn finials, while a single gate provides access to service steps that descend to the basement.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.